codetorex/spritex/README.md

 ## Usage
 You can open image files through ```spritex path.png```.
 If you use SDL2 backend you can drag and drop image files on to application window.

+### General functionality
+* Toggle grid: Shows pixel grid when zoomed in.
+    * Zoom should be at least 8 screen pixels = 1 image pixel.
+* Select region: Allows you to select a rectangular region in image via mouse drag and drop.
-After a region selected roughly, it is possible to fine tune by arrow keys.
+    * After a region selected roughly, it is possible to fine tune by arrow keys.
+* Copy Region to Clipboard: Copies the selected region coordinates to clipboard in **(y1,x1,y2,x2)** format.

 ### Keyboard shortcuts